SeattleColleges/nsc-events/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-If this a USER STORY, please use the following naming convention:
+If this a USER STORY, please use the following User Story naming convention:
 USER STORY : < title of user story >

-If this is an issue for a USER STORY, please use the following naming convention:
+If this is an issue for a USER STORY, please use the following Issue naming convention:
 < title of user story > : < issue name >

 Make sure the first line is formatted as follows.